 Kit Kemp is the co-owner and Creative Director for Firmdale Hotels, a successful textiles, homewares and fragrance designer, and is well-known for her passion for creating exciting, colorful and unique interiors.

-Here, she tells us just some of her decorating dos and don'ts – from how to use paint, dados and stripes to how to avoid making interior design mistakes, and how to be braver with your decor choices.
-Read on to reap some wonderful interior design tips, and find more advice from Kit Kemp on how to design a room in our dedicated feature.
+Here, she tells us just some of her decorating dos and don'ts – from interior design tips for how to use paint, dados and stripes to how to avoid making interior design mistakes, and how to be braver with your decor choices.

 Here's what Kit advises that you should do when using paint in your rooms: